My shopping cart

 Our leading scientific research and master bow making experience have given new insight into bow performance.
 Specific attributes suit different styles, genres, and levels, and exact technical properties influence bow characteristics.
 Using pioneering materials and methods and by adhering to exacting specifications, we are able to offer models that specifically suit the performance and preferences needs of each player.

-With a CodaBow in-home trial, you can test any of our bows for 7 days to ensure you purchase a bow that feels good and plays brilliantly.
+With a CodaBow in-home trial, you can test any of our bows for 7 days to ensure you choose a violin, viola, or cello bow that feels good and plays brilliantly.

 As the single largest influence on bow character, action describes the nature of a player’s connection with the string during play.
 A bow’s action is ultimately determined by how and where the bow flexes.
 Most associated historically (in the case of wooden bows) with the extrinsic camber, action of engineered bows is also a function of intrinsic design (fiber blend, quantity, and orientation).
 Because string connection is the essence of player sound, it is important to select the action best-suited to your style, approach, and genre.